Vasily Kravkov

-Vasily Pavlovich Kravkov (Russian: Василий Павлович Кравков; 1859–1920) was an Imperial Russian Army medical officer, Privy Councilor (1917), and author of diaries of the Russo-Japanese War and World War I.
+Vasily Pavlovich Kravkov (Russian: Василий Павлович Кравков; – 13 July 1920) was an Imperial Russian Army medical officer, Privy Councilor (1917), and author of diaries of the Russo-Japanese War and World War I.

 Biography

 Vasily Pavlovich Kravkov was born a fourth child in the family of a non-commissioned officer Pavel Alexeyevich Kravkov (1826–1910), who served as a senior clerk in the office of the Chief Enlistment Officer of the Ryazan Governorate.
 According to the family legend, the scientist's mother Evdokia (Avdotia) Ivanovna (1834–1891), before wedding a "Kaluga petty bourgeois", was an illegitimate daughter of Konstantin Kavelin (1818–1885), a famous Russian historian, jurist and sociologist, one of the ideologists of Russian liberalism at the age of the reforms of Alexander II.

-In 1871–1878 Vasily Kravkov attended the First Ryazan Gymnasium.
-In summer 1878 he left it with a silver medal and was admitted to the Imperial Military Medical Academy in Saint Petersburg, where he studied in 1878–1883.
+From 1871 to 1878, Kravkov attended the First Ryazan Gymnasium.
+In summer 1878 he left it with a silver medal and was admitted to the Imperial Military Medical Academy in Saint Petersburg, where he studied from 1878 to 1883.

-In November 1883 Vasily Kravkov joined military service as a junior physician of the 26th "Mogilevsky" Infantry Regiment, then at the end of the year he was transferred to the 159th «Guriysky» Infantry Regiment.
-In 1884–1885 he was attached to the Orenburg Military Hospital.
+In November 1883, Kravkov joined military service as a junior physician of the 26th Mogilevsky Infantry Regiment, then at the end of the year was transferred to the 159th Guriysky Infantry Regiment.
+From 1884 to 1885 he was attached to the Orenburg Military Hospital.

-In 1886 Vasily Kravkov was attached to the Orenburg Local Battalion where he served as a senior physician since 1887.
+In 1886, Kravkov was attached to the Orenburg Local Battalion where he served as a senior physician since 1887.
 Since February 1888 he served at the Kazan Military Hospital as a hospital physician.

-In February 1888 Vasily Kravkov received a rank of Titular Councilor (IX grade of the Table of Ranks) with precedence since 1883, in May 1888 for long service he was promoted to Collegiate Assessor (VIII grade of the Table of Ranks) with precedence since 1886.
+In February 1888, Kravkov received a rank of Titular Councilor (IX grade of the Table of Ranks) with precedence since 1883, in May 1888 for long service he was promoted to Collegiate Assessor (VIII grade of the Table of Ranks) with precedence since 1886.
 In 1888 he also passed successfully the exams for the degree of the Doctor of Medicine at the Imperial Kazan University.